The will to drill

 There is significant potential to increase the volume of oil recovered by drilling more wells per section of land.
 Multi-well pad drilling was first used in the early days of production in the rugged Prudhoe Bay in Alaska in response to environmental concerns and the need to minimize surface impacts.2 It came into widespread application in the Bakken in the last few years, as advancements in drilling technologies made multi-well pad drilling more economically feasible.
 This type of production involves drilling multiple wells from one site, providing access to large portions of tight formations from a single location.
 The method is particularly effective in fields such as the Bakken, where reservoirs are thin but horizontally expansive.
 When a rig has completed one well, it moves only 20 or 30 feet to drill a second well.
 This translates into less construction traffic and less time to disassemble and move a rig from one pad to another one at some distance, where it would have to be reconstructed before drilling could begin.
 More wells at a single site means fewer roads and pipelines connecting to drilling sites, which decreases construction costs and improves operating efficiencies for producers and results in smaller surface disturbance and better land use efficiency for surrounding communities.

 Another method that is proving exceptionally successful is extended lateral reach drilling (or extended reach drilling).
 Most oil and gas reservoirs are much wider than they are deep, so extending the length of a well provides access to more resource-rich rock and thereby more crude oil and/or natural gas.
 As horizontal drilling has increased, so have the drilling depths and lengths of horizontal wells.
-In the Bakken, for example, horizontal laterals are now typically 1,000 feet in length and are hydraulically fractured in as many as 30 stages.
-The Marcellus has horizontal wells that extend laterally as much as 5,000 feet, but one operator there drilled a well stretching 10,684 feet – nearly two miles – in 2013.3
+In 2017, Eclipse Resource Corporation announced that they drilled what they believe is the world's longest onshore lateral at a depth of 27,000 feet and lateral extension of 19,300 feet.3

 Drilling in action

-It’s easy to see why horizontal wells typically result in much higher production volumes – sometimes more than triple the volumes produced by vertical wells – but they also cost two to three times as much to drill and complete.
-Despite this, the number of horizontal wells in the U.S. has proliferated in recent years.
+It’s easy to see why horizontal wells typically result in much higher production volumes – sometimes more than triple the volumes produced by vertical wells.
+The number of horizontal wells in the U.S. has proliferated in recent years.

 Throughout the drilling process, state-of-the-art technologies are used to monitor the depth, rate of penetration, pressure, inclination of the drill bit and other variables to ensure accurate, efficient and safe operations.